core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 If the CoAP request indicates that the DoC client wants to observe a resource record, a DoC server MAY use a DNS Subscribe message {{-dns-push}} instead of a classic DNS query to fetch the information on behalf of a DoC client.
-If this is not supported by the DoC server, it MUST act as if the resource were not observable.
+If this is not supported by the DoC server, it MUST act as if the DoC resource were not observable.

-Whenever the DoC server receives a DNS Push message {{-dns-push}} from the DNS infrastructure for an observed resource record, the DoC server sends an appropriate Observe response to the DoC client.
+Whenever the DoC server receives a DNS Push message {{-dns-push}} from the DNS infrastructure for an observed resource record, the DoC server sends an appropriate Observe notification response to the DoC client.

 If no more DoC clients observe a resource record for which the DoC server has an open subscription,